bids-standard/bids-extensions/docs/guide.md

    [bids-discussion mailing list](https://groups.google.com/forum/#!forum/bids-discussion)
    and ask for comments.

 9. Incorporate the feedback and strive for consensus.
 This may involve multiple iterations of the draft.
-If alternative proposals are made among members and no consensus is reached, you can ask the technical committe to take a decision (BIDS steering group + maintainers).
+  If alternative proposals are made among members and no consensus is reached among BEP participants, a BEP lead can ask the BIDS steering group to compose an ad-hoc decision group (consisting of at least 50% of members from each of the Steering and Maintainers groups) to review the case and to make a decision.

 10. Help to merge the extension into the main specification (this will require converting the proposal to Markdown and submitting a Pull Request at